kkdave28/Shell-Scripts/README.md

                     [warp-point-name]     --> chdirs to the warp point designated by the warp-point-name

-    Note: In order to ensure that the scripts chdirs in the parent shell, add this line to the .bashrc/.zshrc/.shrc etc.
+    Note: In order to ensure that the scripts changes directory in the parent shell, add this line to the .bashrc/.zshrc/.shrc etc.
           --> alias wd='. wd'

     Note: The file that stores the warp-point pairs is stored in ".warppoints" which is located in the home directory "/home/username/" or "~/"